tomhazledine/eatenbymonsters/_posts/reviews/2013-02-13-hbtm-seven-inch-joanna-gruesome.md

 miniDescription: A charming single from Joanna Gruesome
 hasExcerpt: true
 excerpt: <strong>Joanna Gruesome</strong> have a fantastic name and a fantastic record label.
 Their single's pretty good, too.

+coverImage: covers/jnng1.jpg

 categories:
 - review